blu3mania/npp-papyrus/README.md

 - [Compiler] Skyrim SE and Fallout 4 support.
 - [Compiler] Auto detection of game/compiler settings to be used based on source script file location.
 - [Lexer] Syntax highlighting of function names.
+- [Lexer] Class names can be styled as links to open the script files.
+Configurable behavior, default on (with double click).
-- [Lexer] A new "Show langID" menu which can be used to find out internal langID assigned to Papyrus Script lexer, which is useful if using Notepad++'s functionList feature.
+- [Lexer] A new "Advanced" submenu with:
+  - Show langID - can be used to find out internal langID assigned to Papyrus Script lexer, which is useful if you need to manually configure Notepad++'s functionList feature.
+  - Install auto completion support - provides auto-completion support for functions defined in base game, SKSE, and even SkyUI.
+  - Install function list support - allows using "View" -> "Function List" menu to show all defined functions in a Papyrus script file.

 ### Future plan
-- [Lexer] FOMOD installer XML syntax highlighting
+- [Lexer] FOMOD installer XML syntax highlighting.
 - [Lexer/Compiler] [Papyrus Projects (PPJ)](https://www.creationkit.com/fallout4/index.php?title=Papyrus_Projects)
   support.